 Reasonableness: Applicants, affected parties, the LWBs, and the Crown must be reasonable when setting expectations for engagement and consultation processes and be willing to enter into these processes in the spirit of cooperation.
-This includes the provision of reasonable resources, where appropriate, for carrying out and participating in consultation and engagement processes.
+This includes the provision of reasonable resources, where appropriate, for carrying out and participating in applicant engagement and LWB consultation processes; and consideration of other factors which may affect capacity (e.g. other ongoing initiatives, community events, traditional harvesting activities, global pandemics, etc.).

-4.0 Engagement and Consultations’ Approach
+Reflection: Engagement should inform the assessment of impacts, project planning, and adaptive management.
+Parties should work together to determine whether and how recommendations from affected parties can be incorporated.
+Applicants, licensees, and permittees should explain how engagement has been reflected in applications and submissions.

+The LWBs believe that the benefits to good engagement and consulation are boundless and include having the social licence to operate, access to vital local and Indigenous knowledge, and, most likely, better and more efficient regulatory process outcomes.

+2.0 LWBs’ Approach

 The LWBs’ engagement and consultation policy is:

-To require applicants to initiate dialogue and engagement planning with affected parties, particularly affected Indigenous Governments/Organizations, in advance of an application with the goal of:
+To require applicants to initiate dialogue and engagement planning early with affected parties, particularly affected Indigenous Governments/Organizations, well in advance of an application with the goal of:

 explaining the project;